7 Steps On How To Show Up Consistently On Social Media

 Social media can be a black hole for your time and energy.
 You can easily forget about the rest of your business when you are busy tweeting and working on Facebook campaigns.
 It had to happen eventually because it happened to me too.
 To save yourself from this, create a simple action plan that will ensure consistency on social media.

+Have you ever read a fantastic blog post and followed the writer on social media only to find that, even though their blog post is great, they aren't consistent enough with publishing?
+I'm sure it's happened more than once.
 Getting on the right platform is not enough because you also have to consider frequency.
-If you’re on too many platforms, you won’t be able to show up consistently on any of them.
-It’s about finding balance and scheduling your post ahead of time.
+If you're on too many platforms, you won't be able to show up consistently on any of them.
+It's about finding balance and scheduling your post ahead of time.

-Showing up consistently on social media isn’t as hard as you think, but it does take energy, knowledge, and something most of us are generally lacking – consistency.
-Below, I’ll break down the steps it takes to show up consistently on social media.
+Showing up consistently on social media isn't as hard as you think, but it does take energy, knowledge, and something most of us are generally lacking: consistency.
+Below, I'll break down the steps it takes to show up consistently on social media.

-#1.
 Choose a platform to show up

 Social media is not a place where you can just show up and expect people to flock to you.
 Social media is where you have to work at it, put in the time, and consistently deliver.
-People will come to you if they know what’s in it for them.
-The way to get people to know what’s in it for them is to be consistent across all social platforms.
+People will come to you if they know what's in it for them.
+The way to get people to know what's in it for them is to be consistent across all social platforms.
+You must be present on social media consistently.

 What platform works best for your business? – Do some research before you dive into any of them.